energetic, stellar music, from one of Ireland's finest bands!"

 Aaron was first introduced to Irish traditional music by his Grandfather.
 He learned whistle and flute with Brendan Mulholland and attended uilleann pipe classes with Paddy O'Hare.
 Aaron has toured throughout Europe and America as a member of Craobh Rua and is also a much sought after reed and pipe maker.
 He has taught reed making workshops on numerous occasions including the Leo Rowsome commemorative event at Na Píobairí Uilleann, Dublin.
 An example of an O'Hagan pipe chanter can be heard on the Réalta tracks 'The Galtee - The Black Haired Lass - The Stoney Steps' and 'Sliabh Geal gCua'.

 These musicians possess a unique musical kinship in which they bring traditional tunes and songs to life.
 Conor and Aaron grew up learning and playing together and their similar piping styles enhance and complement each other.
 With over a dozen reeds resonating in unison, the rare blend of two uilleann pipes gives Réalta a full and distinctive sound.
 Deirdre's rich musical heritage gives her a free range of techniques and styles to inspire her arrangement of songs and accompaniment.
-This core trio is often joined for live performances by Micky McCluskey on bouzouki.
+This core is complemented perfectly by Dermot's virtuosic talents on bouzouki, double bass and vocals.